GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/faq/index.md

 ### Can extensions encode/decode JSON data? {: #faq-dev-07 }

-Yes, because V8 (Chrome's JavaScript engine) supports JSON.stringify and JSON.parse natively, you may use these functions in your extensions [as described here][36] without including any additional JSON libraries in your code.
+Yes, modern JavaScript engines like Chrome's V8 have built-in support for [JSON.stringify][stringify] and [JSON.parse][parse] so you can use these functions in your extensions without including JSON libraries in your code.

 ### Can extensions store data locally? {: #faq-dev-08 }